Raymond Tripier

 Raymond Tripier (1838–1916) was a French physician and pathologist.

 From 1858 to 1862, he worked as interne des hôpitaux in Lyon, afterwards supporting his doctorate in Paris (1863) with a dissertation on spontaneous arterio-venous aneurysms of the aorta and superior vena cava, "De l'anéurysme artério-veineux spontané de l'aorte et de la veine cave supérieure".
 In 1866, he became médecin des hôpitaux in Lyon, and from 1884 to 1908, was chair of pathological anatomy to the Faculté de Médecine.
-He was a patron of the arts, after retiring from teaching he devoted his time to museum work in Lyon.
+He was a collector and patron of the arts, having an established friendship with sculptor Auguste Rodin.
+After retiring from teaching he devoted his time to museum work in Lyon.